irsyadmuhamad/AWSCodeDeploy/README.md

 # Slack Notifications from AWS CodePipeline using Amazon SNS and AWS Lambda
-Building Slack Notifications for AWS CodePipeline
+Automate Slack Notifications from AWS CodePipeline